Tap the text to show or hide reading controls.

 “I can’t drive.”

 — Even a rust-bucket clunker will do.
-I’ll coach you through the lessons.
+I’ll talk you through the lessons.

-“What lessons from a fellow who’s been dead thirty-five years?
-You think the road traffic laws haven’t changed?”
+“What lessons, from a man thirty-five years dead?
+You think the road laws haven’t changed since?”

 — Grghhh.